dev-academy-programme/orientation---Archived/3-installation/README.md

 ### Terminal

 We recommend you use the [iTerm2](https://www.iterm2.com/) terminal.
+Although you _could_ complete Phase 0 without it, it's extremely popular among OS X developers, has a lot of extra features and makes things look nicer in the default configuration.
 Download and install it from the linked site.
 There's a terminal called, oddly enough, 'terminal' provided with OSX, but iTerm2 is better.

 Once you've installed iTerm2, there's a great package manager for OS X called [Homebrew](https://brew.sh) which we recommend you install.
 It takes care of installing and updating other tools you'll need.
 Go to [https://brew.sh](https://brew.sh) and copy/paste the command on the front page into an open iTerm2 window.